 “We wanted to pay homage to the generational history of farming in the family,” says Belinda.
 “We wanted to build a home that looked like a dairy shed that had been there for 100 years and was equally very liveable and homely.”
-To create this homage to generations past, the pair utilised repurposed raw materials such as steel, old concrete bricks, concrete and aged timber to reflect both the agricultural and industrial building methods of farm sheds.
+The pair used repurposed materials like steel, concrete bricks, and aged timber to honor past generations.
+Keeping materials rustic and weathered, Belinda aimed to create a home filled with history and stories.
 By keeping these materials as they were — rustic and weathered — Belinda hoped to create a home that exudes intrigue, stories and history.
 “The use of recycled materials through the entire project allowed for a sustainable home with character and equally a home that is well insulated and remains warm and cool as required throughout the year,” she says.

 “The sourcing of old materials required us to be bowerbirds, searching through other people’s junk to find the treasures we needed to make our home come alive,” recalls Belinda.
 “Utilising the skills of the builder, designers and tradesmen such as Les Guilfoyle, blacksmith at The Flying Anvil, made the build look authentic and aged.”